linagora/tmail-flutter/docs/adr/0077-sentry-request-data-privacy.md

 - `app.url` tag gives screen context for every error event on web without exposing sensitive URL parameters.

 **Trade-offs:**
-- Query parameters are unavailable in Sentry for debugging.
-This is acceptable because the parameters relevant to debugging (e.g., JMAP mailbox IDs) should be logged explicitly via `extras` on `logError` call sites, not inferred from raw request URLs.
+- Query parameters are retained in Sentry for request/app URL context; this carries a limited, accepted risk (notably short-lived OIDC `code`/`state` in a narrow flow), mitigated by header/body sanitization and the short lifetime of those tokens.